HowieWork/howiework/README.md

 Seeking a web developer role to grow my career as a professional web developer.
 My current focus is on polishing my MERN stack skills.

+UPDATE 02/07/2022: Refreshing Git & GitHub knowledge following Git & GitHub - the Practical Guide and Junior to senior

 <br />

 <div>